If the 1920’s were the “roaring twenties,” what does that make now?

 What does that mean?

-It means it’s pretty much a given that your business needs a website these days.
-So business owners of the world dutifully do some Googling to figure out what site building platform to use and which template to choose.
+And so business owners of the world dutifully get straight to Googling to try figure out what site-building platform to use and which template to choose.

 Are you guilty of skipping it?